 Overview: Hacked Antivirus Software Vendors

-Bleeping Computer is reporting (link to article here) that Symantec, McAfee, and Trend Micro were all breached by a hacker group called Fxmsp.
+Bleeping Computer is reporting (link to article *fixed* here) that Symantec, McAfee, and Trend Micro were all breached by a hacker group called Fxmsp.
 The group claims to have compromised the networks of these three companies and stolen source code for their flagship antivirus products.
 All three companies are triaging the damage and have released statements.
 The article has transcripts of conversations with Fxmsp and they are fascinating.

 While it’s not time to panic just yet, this is a potential catastrophe for customers that use these companies’ antivirus products.
 Malicious actors having possession of source code could find flaws in their products and write malware that exploits those flaws.
 Damaging flaws in antivirus software has been disclosed before.
 And since we don’t know exactly what Fxmsp may find in the treasure trove of source code, we don’t know what to look for to know that it’s being exploited.